ONSdigital/eq-submission-confirmation-consumer/README.md

 **Secret Manager in GCP**

 Firstly check that Secret Manager in GCP is enabled, if not enable it.
-You can add the notify_api_key manually in the UI and update `App Engine default service account` to have `Secret Manager Secret Accessor` to the new notify_api_key.
+You can add the `notify_api_key` manually in the UI and update `App Engine default service account` to have `Secret Manager Secret Accessor` to the new `notify_api_key`.

 or you can run the following gcloud commands